Blanket-Warriors/BentoTime/app/renderer-process/containers/NotFoundView/README.md

 NotFoundView
 ==============
-This container is currently linked to when we don't have a route that matches anything.
-This page is blank and currently doesn't do anything at all.
+This container is currently linked to when our url path doesn't match any routes.

 How to use
 ----------